-Your Directors have pleasure in presenting the Seventeenth Annual Report together with the audited financial statements of Entertainment Network (India) Limited [the Company/ ENIL/ Radio Mirchi] for the financial year ended March 31, 2016.
+Your Directors have pleasure in presenting the Eighteenth Annual Report together with the audited financial statements of Entertainment Network (India) Limited [the Company/ ENIL/ Radio Mirchi] for the financial year ended March 31,2017.

 |Transfer to General Reserve||Nil||Nil||Nil||Nil|

-The Scheme of Amalgamation and Arrangement (Scheme) of Times Infotainment Media Limited [TIML], the holding company of the Company with Bennett, Coleman & Company Limited (BCCL), the holding Company of TIML was filed under the Companies Act, 1956.
-The Scheme was approved by the Honble Bombay High Court vide Order dated July 3, 2015 (Order).
+The Scheme of Amalgamation and Arrangement (Scheme) of Times Infotainment Media limited [TIME], the holding company of the Company with Bennett, Coleman & Company Limited (BCCL), the holding Company of TIML was filed under the Companies Act, 1956.
+The Scheme was approved by the Honble Bombay High Court vide order dated July 3, 2015 (Order).
 The Honble Bombay High Courts approval was however subject to the approval of the Ministry of Information & Broadcasting, Government of India (MIB).

 There were no other material changes and commitments affecting the financial position of the Company which have occurred between the end of the financial year of the Company to which this financial statements relate and the date of this Report.

-whose names appear as beneficial owners as at the end of the business hours on July 27, 2016 in the list of the Beneficial Owners to be obtained from the Depositories i.e. National Securities Depository Limited [NSDL] and Central Depository Services (India) Limited [CDSL], in respect of the shares held in electronic/ dematerialized mode; and
+whose names appear as beneficial owners as at the end of the business hours on August 23, 2017 in the list of the Beneficial owners to be obtained from the Depositories i.e. National Securities Depository Limited [NSDL] and Central Depository Services (India) limited [CDSL], in respect of the shares held in electronic/ dematerialized mode; and

-whose names appear as Members in the Register of Members of the Company as on July 27, 2016, after giving effect to valid share transfers in physical forms lodged with the Company/ Registrar & Share Transfer Agents, in respect of the shares held in physical mode.
+whose names appear as Members in the Register of Members of the Company as on August 23, 2017 after giving effect to valid share transfers in physical forms lodged with the Company/ Registrar & Share transfer Agents, in respect of the shares held in physical mode.

-In accordance with the provisions of the Companies Act, 2013 read with the applicable rules thereto, including any statutory modification(s) or re-enactment thereof for the time being in force (the Act), Mr. Vineet Jain (DIN: 00003962) retires by rotation at the ensuing AGM and being eligible, offers himself for reappointment.
+In accordance with the provisions of the Companies Act, 2013 read with the applicable rules thereto, including any statutory modification(s) or reenactment thereof for the time being in force (the Act), Mr. Prashant Panday (DIN: 02747925) retires by rotation at the ensuing AGM and being eligible, offers himself for reappointment.

 The Company has received the declarations from all the Independent Directors of the Company pursuant to the provisions of Section 149 and all other applicable provisions of the Act stating that they meet the criteria of independence as provided under the Act and the Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 [Listing Regulations] and that they are not disqualified to become directors under the Act; and in the opinion of the Board of Directors, all the Independent Directors fulfill the criteria of independence as provided under the Act, rules made thereunder, read with the Listing Regulations and that they are independent of the management.

-Brief resume of the directors proposed to be reappointed, relevant information including nature of their expertise in specific functional areas, qualifications, terms of appointment, details of remuneration, names of the companies in which they hold directorships and the memberships/ chairmanships of Committees of the Board, their shareholding in the Company, etc., as stipulated under the Listing Regulations and Secretarial Standards have been furnished separately in the Notice convening the AGM read with the Annexure thereto forming part of this Report.
+Brief resume of the director proposed to be reappointed, relevant information including nature of his expertise in specific functional areas, qualifications, terms of appointment, details of remuneration, names of the companies in which he holds directorships and the memberships/ chairmanships of Committees of the Board, his shareholding in the Company, etc., as stipulated under the Listing Regulations and Secretarial Standards has been furnished separately in the Notice convening the AGM read with the Annexure thereto forming part of this Report.

 None of the Directors are related with each other or key managerial personnel (inter-se).